MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-batch-model-openai-embeddings.md

 # [Access keys](#tab/keys)

-You can get an access key and configure the batch deployment to use the access key to get predictions.
-Grab the access key from your account and keep it for future reference in this tutorial.
+You can configure the batch deployment to use the OpenAI resource access key to get predictions.
+Copy the access key from your account, and keep it for later steps.

 ---